ga-curriculum/github-collaboration/collaborator-method-add-collaborators/README.md

 > ⚠️ Only ***programmers*** should complete this task.

 After your GitHub manager invites you as a collaborator on a repository, you will receive an email similar to the one shown below (check your spam/junk folder if you don't see it).
-Click the **View invitation** button outlined in red below.
+Select the **View invitation** button outlined in red below.

 ![Email invitation from GitHub.
 The body of the email includes an invitation from @GA-Student to collaborate on the repository 'GA-Student/github-collaboration'.
 There is an option to accept or decline the invitation, with a link to view the invitation.
 The 'View invitation' button is outlined in red.](./assets/collaboration-invite-email.png)